A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Proof of Corollary

-has radius $\sqrt{1-(1+c_{n,N})^{-2}}> \sqrt{c_{n,N}}$, where we used the inequality $(1+x)^{-2} < 1-x$ for $x\in(0, 0.6]$.
+has radius $\sqrt{1-(1+c_{n,N})^{-2}}> \sqrt{c_{n,N}}$, where we used the inequality $(1+x)^{-2} < 1-x$ for $x\in(0, (\sqrt{5}-1)/2)$.

 To get some intuition, we first show that the expectation of $ \tilde Z $ is extremely small.
-By independence and Lemma \ref{stirling}, where we used the fact that for all $x\in(0,1)$, $(1-x)^N \leq e^{-Nx}$.
+By independence and Lemma \ref{stirling}, where we used the elementary inequality $(1-x)^N \leq e^{-Nx}$ for $x\in(0,1)$.
 At the end of the proof of the lemma, we will choose $ c(n) $ to be large enough so that this expectation is negligible.

 Recall that our goal is to show that with high probability, $ \tilde{Z} $ is negligible.
-We can reduce the problem to the following random sphere ``covering" of $ c(n)N\ln(N) $ random geodesic balls with volume $ N^{-1}.$ Let $ \textbf {X} = (X_1,\ldots, X_{c(n)N\ln(N)}) $ and define
+We can reduce the problem to the following random sphere ``covering" of $ c(n)N\ln N$ random geodesic balls with volume $ N^{-1}.$ Let $ \mathbf{X} := \{X_1,\ldots, X_{c(n)N\ln N}\} $ and define

 to be the random ``covering" generated by $\mathbf{X}$.
 We want to estimate the probability of the event